USS Theodore Roosevelt (CVN 71) Deployment FY 2018

-171130-N-MJ135-1101 U.S. 5TH FLEET AREA OF OPERATIONS (Nov.
-30, 2017) Vice Adm.
-John Aquilino, commander, U.S. 5th Fleet, enters a ready room aboard the aircraft carrier USS Theodore Roosevelt (CVN 71).
+171202-N-FA490-2382 ARABIAN GULF (Dec.
+2, 2017) An F/A-18E Super Hornet, assigned to the Stingers of Strike Fighter Attack Squadron (VFA) 113, takes off from the flight deck of the aircraft carrier USS Theodore Roosevelt (CVN 71).
 Theodore Roosevelt and its carrier strike group are deployed to the U.S. 5th Fleet area of operations in support of maritime security operations to reassure allies and partners and preserve the freedom of navigation and the free flow of commerce in the region.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Spencer Roberts/Released)
+(U.S. Navy photo by Machinist’s Mate 3rd Class Andrew Langholf/Released)

 |Date Taken: